Kytha/prepr-labs/README.md

 ## Approach

 The first aspect of the challenge I tackled was the back end.
-This was because despite having experience with PHP I haven't previosuly worked with the Laravel framework.
+This was because despite having experience with PHP I haven't previously worked with the Laravel framework.
 I thought this was an excellent oppertunity to learn a new skill plus I reasoned this would be the hardest challenge in the project for me.

 ## Back End